 10 Tricks to Fit in That Workout

 Isn't it funny that the moment you decide to exercise, something always gets in the way?
 Mom stops by.
 That report is suddenly urgent.
 The dog ate your running shoes.
-These everyday distractions can get in the way of moving more.
+Legit or not, these "reasons" can snowball into days or weeks full of excuses to not exercise.
 Try these easy ways to make fitness an excuse-proof part of your day.

 Find fitness that fits your life.
 If you work irregular hours, don't sign up for classes that start at the same time each week.
 Instead, choose activities that can be easily slotted into your day: Walk the kids to school or run errands on foot during your lunch hour.